What is TerraPop?

 The unique thing about it is how it can be used to explore temporal and spatial changes.
-Not only researchers, but everyone now has a tool to obtain and investigate transformative changes in the human-environment system in geographic space.
+Not only researchers but everyone now has a tool to attain and investigate transformative changes in the human-environment system in geographic space.

 Area-level, Micro-data & Raster Data

-TerraPop makes it possible for you to download big data in any of three data structures workflows: area-level, raster and micro-data.
+TerraPop makes it possible for you to download big data in any of the three data structures workflows: area-level, raster, and micro-data.

-- Area-level data characterizes a variable by some type of boundaries like a province or municipalities (examples: unemployment rates, education, demographic data).
+AREA-LEVEL DATA characterizes a variable by some type of boundaries like provinces or municipalities.
+For example, it includes unemployment rates, education, and demographic data.
 Thanks to TerraPop’s unique data integration capabilities, area-level extracts may include population and environmental information summarized from raster data or tabulated from micro-data.

-- Microdata consist of anonymized individual records, including all the responses a person gave to the questions in a census or survey (examples: social, dwelling and person characteristics).
+MICRODATA consists of anonymized individual records, including all the responses a person gave to the questions in a census or survey (examples: social, dwelling, and person characteristics).
 Microdata records can be enriched by adding contextual variables describing the place in which a person lives derived from area-level or raster data.
-In order to obtain non-U.S. microdata, you’ll need to justify how you intend on using it during registration in order to get access.
+To obtain non-U.S. microdata, you’ll need to justify how you intend to use it during registration to get access.